olcf/hands-on-with-summit/challenges/GPU_Profiling/README.md

 If you look inside the batch script, you will see that the program is being run with the ROCm profiler `rocprof --stats`.
 This starts the profiler and attaches it to the program.
-Check the output file `profiling_unoptimized-<jobid>.out` and you will see the basic profiling output in plain text for the `row_sums` and `column_sums` kernels (scroll down to get past the loading text).
+Check the output file `profiling_unoptimized-JOBID.out` and you will see the basic profiling output in plain text for the `row_sums` and `column_sums` kernels (scroll down to get past the loading text).
 Look at the Kernel Statistics section.
 Notice the difference in their duration?
 The column sum is a lot faster than the row sum.
 Why is